EnfoMax: Domain Entropy and Mutual Information Maximization for Domain Generalized Face Anti-spoofing

-We evaluate our proposed methods on cross-dataset testing based on four public datasets CASIA-MFSD(C)~\cite{zhang2012face}, Replay-Attack(I)~\cite{chingovska2012effectiveness}, MSU-MFSD(M)~\cite{wen2015face} and OULU-NPU(O)~\cite{boulkenafet2017oulu}.
-Since each datasets are sampled by various devices in different scenarios, there are large differences between those datasets.
-Experiments in such a setting can be a good evaluation of the generalization ability of the model.
+\textbf{Experiment Datasets.} We evaluate proposed methods on cross-dataset testing based on four public datasets, CASIA-MFSD(C)~\cite{zhang2012face}, Replay-Attack(I)~\cite{chingovska2012effectiveness}, MSU-MFSD(M)~\cite{wen2015face} and OULU-NPU(O)~\cite{boulkenafet2017oulu}.
+Since various devices sample each dataset in different scenarios, there are large differences between those datasets.
+We treat each dataset as one domain.
+Experiments in such a setting can be a good evaluation of the model's generalization ability.